Original Date: December, 2010

 - On a Voluntary Placement Agreement when there is an emergency and the FTDM cannot occur prior to placement.

 - If the FTDM cannot occur within the required timeframe and is approved by the AA, the caseworker must document the reason, date of approval, and notify the FTDM facilitator.

 - Certain circumstances may require that an individual be excluded from participating in the FTDM meeting.
 Those circumstances include, but are not limited to the following:

 - The excluded individual is the subject in an on-going criminal investigation.

 - It is unsafe for an individual to participate in the meeting.

 - If the child, caregiver or parent is unable to attend the FTDM meeting, their input will be presented and considered in the decision-making process.

 - If the FTDM is being combined with a Shelter Care Case Conference, a parent must consent to the caregiver’s attendance.
 For all other FTDMs combined with other shared planning meetings, if a parent does not consent to the caregiver’s attendance, the caregiver will be asked to leave when parent’s information is being discussed.

-- Document and verify the following has been documented in the appropriate place on the Shared Planning form DSHS 14-474 in FamLink within seven calendar days:
+- Document in the appropriate place on the Shared Planning Meeting DCYF 14-474 form in FamLink within seven calendar days: